-The Committee makes annual grants of equity awards to each named executive officer that are earned over a three-year period running from January 1 of the year of grant.
+The Committee makes annual grants of equity awards to each NEO that are earned over a three-year period running from January 1 of the year of grant.

-A percentage of each named executive officer's annual grant is earned based on the Company's performance over the three-year period (the "Performance-based Award") (based on objective metrics), and a percentage is earned based on the officer's continuing employment (subject to certain exceptions) over the three-year period (the "Time-based Award").
-In 2023, the Performance-based Award was 60% (expressed as a dollar amount at the target performance level) of the equity award, and the Time-based Award was 40% of the equity award.
+A percentage of each NEO's annual grant is earned based on the Company's performance over the three-year period (the "Performance-based Award") (based on objective metrics), and a percentage is earned based on the officer's continuing employment (subject to certain exceptions) over the three-year period (the "Time-based Award").
+In 2024, the Performance-based Award was 60% (expressed as a dollar amount at the target performance level) of the equity award, and the Time-based Award was 40% of the equity award.